Yveto-M/Azure-App-Service-Deployment-and-Scaling/README.md

 * [x] Autoscaling configured
 * [x] Backups enabled and verified
 * [x] Monitoring and alerts (HTTP response time) set up

----

-Let me know when you’re ready to build the full **Projects 1–5 portfolio** or publish this to GitHub.